Courseiva

 Why this answer

-Option A is correct because ECS Service Connect provides DNS-based service discovery and automatic encryption via TLS.
-Option B uses Cloud Map but does not enforce encryption.
-Option C uses ALB which adds complexity and cost.
+ECS Service Connect provides built-in DNS-based service discovery and automatic encryption via TLS for inter-service communication.
+Option B uses AWS Cloud Map for service discovery but does not enforce encryption in transit.
+Option C uses a Network Load Balancer (NLB) in front of each service, which adds unnecessary complexity and cost without addressing service discovery.

 Multi-Selectmedium